 Given the importance of listening well to maximize success in and out of school, you might wonder if there are any guidelines for teaching it.
-In reviewing research on listening comprehension, we have developed seven guidelines for instruction before, during, and after listening.
-They are as follows:
+In this article, we will review the research on listening comprehension that has developed seven guidelines for teaching listening instruction.

 1. Set a goal.

 According to Funk and Funk (1989), it’s important to have a goal or purpose for every listening activity.
-Stating a purpose will give students guidance to know where to focus, enabling them to achieve success.
+First, begin by stating a purpose.
+This will give students guidance to know where to focus, enabling them to achieve success.

 2. Build Background.

-Help students connect what they already know with what they will hear in the audio story by asking questions about their personal experiences with the topic.
-Explain what students need to understand before listening, preview vocabulary words, invite them to think about relevant prior knowledge, anticipate the subject of the story, or otherwise engage actively in preparing for the story.
+Next, help students connect what they already know with what they will hear in the audio story by asking questions about their personal experiences with the topic.
+Explain what students need to understand before listening, preview vocabulary words.
+Invite them to think about relevant prior knowledge, anticipate the subject of the story, or otherwise engage actively in preparing for the story.

 3. Prepare the Environment.

-If playing the story out loud to the whole class, minimize distraction by making the environment at home or in school as quiet as possible.
-Use headphones for listening when possible.
+If playing the story out loud to the whole class, limit distraction by making the environment at home or in school as quiet as possible.
+For instance, use headphones for listening if appropriate.

 4. Introduce Listening Strategies